emcuttsy/monoglot-anxiety/content/blog/conditional-formatting-based-on-field-content-for-anki-flashcards.md

 }
 ```

 The result?
 Some nicely color-coded cards that I didn't need to color-code myself.
-And the best part is that this will automatically color code any new cards of this note type as well, which is great for me since I tend to mass-import cards from spreadsheets of vocabulary.
+And the best part is that this will automatically work on any new cards of this note type as well, which is great for me since I tend to mass-import cards from spreadsheets of vocabulary.

 ![Image](/img/2020/12/conditional-formatting-example-cards.png)